BroadbentT/BINARY-MASTER/README.md

 A python script file to forensically examine binary files for buffer-overflows.

-	[x] Working version, however - the database needs to be updated, not all the new variables are not saved (partial patch!! - use 49 before you begin).

 ### CONSOLE DISPLAY AND VIDEO LINK
 [![RamMater](https://github.com/BroadbentT/BIN-MASTER/blob/master/picture3.png)](https://youtu.be/wnB720HnnC0 "Binary Master")